koonerts/algo/docs/algo-templates.md

 ## 10. Topological Sort

-Ordering of vertices in a directed acyclic graph where for each edge (u,v), u comes before v.
+Ordering of vertices in a directed acyclic graph where FOR each edge (u,v), u comes before v.

 **When to use**: